-get hired, don't stay ignored: recruitment process outcomeThe number of applicants who do send a follow-up thank you email to interviewers is around 60 percent according to US News.
-While there is no evidence that a thank you note will land you the job if you are not first on the list, second place on the short list may if the top candidate withdraws.
-Here are some tips with respect to a follow-up thank you note or email:
+While there is no evidence that a thank-you note will land you the job if you are not first on the list, being second on the short list may be beneficial if the top candidate withdraws.
+Here are some tips concerning a follow-up thank you note or email:

-• If you were interviewed by a panel, it is better to send an individual response to each person.
-It also gives you an opportunity to stress a particular skill that is relevant for that one interviewer, or to ask a question that he or she can answer.
+- If you were interviewed by a panel, it is better to send an individual response to each person.
+It also allows you to stress a particular skill that is relevant for that one interviewer, or to ask a question that he or she can answer.

-• There are many examples of follow-up thank you emails that you can find from Internet sites.
-Use them as a basic format, but referring to a particular topic with a particular interviewer, or personalizing the email in some way can help you to stand out.
+- There are many examples of follow-up thank you emails that you can find on the Internet.
+Use them as a basic format, but referring to a particular topic with a particular interviewer, or personalizing the email in some way, can help you to stand out.

 To send a follow-up email, obtain business cards from each interviewer.
 If this is not possible, you can contact the person who organized the interviews and request email contacts.
 If the person is reluctant to give out emails, request that she pass on an email or you may send a thank you note via regular mail.